Duke University: Greek and social life

 Duke athletics, particularly men's basketball, traditionally serves as a significant component of student life.
 Duke's students have been recognized as some of the most creative and original fans in all of collegiate athletics.
 Students, often referred to as Cameron Crazies, show their support of the men's basketball team by "tenting" for home games against key Atlantic Coast Conference opponents, especially rival University of North Carolina at Chapel Hill (UNC).
 Because tickets to all varsity sports are free to students, they line up for hours before each game, often spending the night on the sidewalk.
 For a mid-February game against UNC, some of the most eager students might even begin tenting before spring classes begin.
 The total number of participating tents is capped at 100 (each tent can have up to 12 occupants), though interest is such that it could exceed that number if space permitted.
 Tenting involves setting up and inhabiting a tent on the grass near Cameron Indoor Stadium, an area known as Krzyzewskiville, or K-Ville for short.
 There are different categories of tenting based on the length of time and number of people who must be in the tent.
 At night, K-Ville often turns into the scene of a party or occasional concert.
-Duke also has a "bench-burning" tradition that involves bonfires after certain basketball victories.
+Duke also has a "bench-burning" tradition that began in 1986 which involves bonfires after certain basketball victories.